dianapatrong/DE101_SQL_Assignment/README.md

 > HINT: You have to add the default value to the `location` table in the normalized db and the `geolocation` table in the original db

+3. All products must have a `category_name` defined, if the value is missing you should update all records with:
+    * `nao_classificado` value for Portuguese
+    * `unclassified` value for English translation

+4. All products must be categorized correctly, meaning that there should be an entry with the classification name in Portuguese and their proper translation into English in the `products_category_name_translation` table, if you find any record that is not categorized correctly, you need to update records with the following values:
+    * `classificacao_errada` value for Portuguese
+    * `wrong_classification` value for English translation

-3. A product may be sold by multiple sellers, but a product shouldn't be listed more than once in that sellers' catalog.
+5. A product may be sold by multiple sellers, but a product shouldn't be listed more than once in that sellers' catalog.
 If a product appears to be more than once you should consolidate such records in a single one by taking the averages of price and freight_value respectively, each value should be rounded to 2 decimals.